Home » Meal Type » Sides » How to Cook the Perfect Brussels Sprouts

 Brussels sprouts and goat’s cheese tart via Planet Veggie

-Cacio e pepe Brussels sprouts with hazelnuts and ricotta via oat & Sesame
+Cacio e pepe Brussels sprouts with hazelnuts and ricotta via Oat & Sesame

 Photo courtesy of Oat & Sesame.